 The spherical screen creates significant geometrical distortions of the projected image.

 The distortions become even larger due to the fact that in a full projection sphere, it is impossible to place projectors along the perimeter, as a sphere has no edge.
 They need to be located around the entrance doors on the opposite sides of the sphere.
-They have to be located around the entrance doors on the opposite sides of the sphere.

 This scheme has many advantages, but positioned this way, projectors create uneven and elongated spots of light with uneven pixel density and brightness.
 The task of creating a seamless picture with uniform brightness becomes even more challenging when the projected images overlap with each other in this way.